Kullervo (Sibelius): Discography

 In 1970, Paavo Berglund made the world premiere studio recording of Kullervo.

 The Finnish conductor Paavo Berglund and the Bournemouth Symphony Orchestra made the world premiere studio recording in 1970 (1971 release; U.S. distributor: Angel Records SB-3778; U.K. distributor: His Master's Voice SLS 807/2).
 In an effort to "gain balance" between soloists and orchestra, Berglund—on the "valuable" advice of Jalas—made alterations to the score, correcting what he had perceived to be Sibelius's "impractical orchestration" and "some passages [that were] clumsy or even impossible to play".
 In Movement III, for example, Berglund swapped out the original orchestration of Kullervo's Lament for Sibelius's 1957 reorchestration, albeit transposed to the original key.
 Writing for The Musical Times, Hugh Ottaway applauded the recording for its "strong sense of occasion", noting "Berglund's enthusiasm has brought a brilliant, dedicated performance ... [that] could well be a revelation.
 It is a triumph for all concerned".
 In 1985, Berglund—now with the Helsinki Philharmonic Orchestra—recorded Kullervo for a second time.

-As of February 2021, Kullervo has been recorded twenty times, the most recent of which dates to August 2018 and is by the Finnish conductor Hannu Lintu and the Finnish Radio Symphony Orchestra.
+As of April 2024, Kullervo has been recorded twenty-one times, the most recent of which dates to April 2023 and is by the Finnish conductor Pietari Inkinen and the Japan Philharmonic Orchestra.
 In terms of superlatives, two other Finnish conductors, Leif Segerstam and Osmo Vänskä, as well as Britain's Sir Colin Davis, have since joined Berglund as having recorded the symphony twice.
-Among vocalists, the Finnish baritone Jorma Hynninen and the Finnish soprano Johanna Rusanen have sung the roles of Kullervo and Kullervo's sister, respectively, four times; and at six performances, the YL Male Voice Choir holds the record among choirs.
+Among vocalists, the Finnish baritone Jorma Hynninen has sung the role of Kullervo four times, while the Finnish soprano Johanna Rusanen has sung the role of Kullervo's sister five times; and at seven performances, the YL Male Voice Choir holds the record among choirs.
 Finally, the Helsinki Philharmonic Orchestra, the Finnish Radio Symphony Orchestra, and the London Symphony Orchestra jointly hold orchestra record, at two performances each.

 The sortable table below lists all twenty commercially available recordings of Kullervo: